dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 ```

 `#` has little to no use at all.
 It is a descriptor symbol.
-It needs to exist after you have selected a reference which consists of
+It needs to exist after you have selected a reference that
-monitors, desktops and of course, nodes.
+consists of monitors, desktops and of course, nodes.

 ```bash
 $ bspc query -D -d \^2#older